Osborne Collection of Early Children's Books

-The Osborne Collection of Early Children's Books is a collection of children's books with over 80,000 items.
+The Osborne Collection of Early Children's Books is a collection of children's books with over 80,000 items held at the Toronto Public Library, Canada.

 History of the collection

-The collection owes its genesis to one man, Edgar Osborne, the Country Librarian for Derbyshire from 1923 – 1954. as a child, Osborne had gained a love of books from his maternal grandmother.
+The collection owes its genesis to one man, Edgar Osborne, the Country Librarian for Derbyshire, UK from 1923 – 1954.
+As a child, Osborne had gained a love of books from his maternal grandmother.
 She had been a Dame School teacher and had a collection of nursery books.
 This small collection became the nucleus of the whole collection.

 After his marriage to his first wife Mabel in 1918, Osborne and Mabel began to collect the books that they had read and enjoyed as children.
 That is why the cut-off date for the Osborne collection is 1910, when Osborne would have been about to turn 21.
 With the years, the collection moved further back in time, to include a 1566 copy of Aesop's Fables.
 By 1946, when Mabel died, their collection had grown to c.
 1,800 volumes.

 There is another justification for the cut-off date.
 In the Introduction to Volume One of the Catalogue published in 1975, Osborne wrote: "As time passed and our Collection grew, we came to understand that the term “children’s classic” could not be so defined to suit the range of our interests.
 We needed a wider definition that would include many of the books we liked as children, but which in no way imaginable could be termed children's classics...the decision, right or wrong, was that a book that had been read and re-read by successive generations of children came within range of our library....only time, combined with the involuntary and often unconscious co-operation of children, will decide which [contemporary books] will find entrance into the realms of the elect."